titoBouzout/solid-windowed/readme.md

 - When scrolling to the bottom of the list, if you overscroll, you will have to overscroll back to be able to scroll up again.

+## Expected Features

+I'm not really sure what features to expect from a component like this.
+So feel free to ask.

+- An option to scroll to the bottom(like in using this for a chat), or to maybe to any item should be given?

 ## Caveats

 - You are responsible for setting the height of the container item.
 Child will be 100%